 Regulation (EU) 2018/762 Annex 1 TSI OPE reference and associated guidance communicated before it takes effect; easily accessible to staff and where required copies are formally given to them; and received and understood.
 A method to format and generate controlled document is to provide appropriate fields at least for: unique identification number; date; responsible person for preparation; responsible person for authorising the release (of the original document and of the following revisions); and list of revisions.
 The SMSs of the respective RUs and IMs should include provisions for cooperating as well as ensuring that the rule book and route book are updated whenever necessary.
 In emergency situations, the IM should provide relevant information on the co-ordination process for operations to the RU as set out in the communication protocol and agreed between each IM and RUs.
-1.1.7 CSM 5.1.5 TSI OPE 4.2.1.2.1 - Rule book To control information and communication Requirements for the rule book where relevant for the safety of operational activities (see 4.4.
-Information and The rule book needs to cover the following aspects: communication), relevant staff (e.g. train crews) shall be advised of the details of any specified conditions of travel, including relevant changes which may result in a hazard, temporary or permanent operational restrictions (e.g. due to specific type of vehicles or to specific routes) and conditions for exceptional transport/consignment, where these are required. a) Common EU safety and operating rules and procedures in accordance with Appendices A, B, C and D of the TSI.
+1.1.7 CSM 5.1.5 TSI OPE 4.2.1.2.1 - Rule book where relevant for the safety of operational Requirements for the rule book The rule book needs to cover the following aspects: a) Common EU safety and operating rules and procedures in accordance with Appendices A, B, C and D of the TSI.
 However, the content of the rule book is not limited to topics mentioned in the TSI.
 The RU should assess all operational procedures and processes needed to prepare and operate the train, including all instructions set out in the RUs SMS for staff executing safety critical tasks. b) Additional national operating rules that are permitted by Appendix I of the TSI. c) Specific information on the interface requirements and communication with IM staff in normal and degraded operation or emergency situations. d) It needs to take into account that a "standard" language for operations has not been developed, so the driver must have language competence in the operating language(s) used on all the lines the driver runs on.
 Ensuring the language competence should be part of the

-Regulation (EU) 2018/762 Annex 1 TSI OPE reference and associated guidance assessment about driver's language compet system, i.e. training the driver in the foreign rules or training the drivers in the driver's t should take into account the RU's internal tency and the internal competence management in language instead of translating the operational mother tongue and provide translation tables, see are also elements related to Directive (EU) e) The IM and RU respectively cover at least the e following for the Rule Book: IM sets out operational rules for the operation on its infrastructure.
+Regulation (EU) 2018/762 Annex 1 TSI OPE reference and associated guidance assessment about driver's language competence system, i.e. training the driver in the foreig rules or training the drivers in the driver's t should take into account the RU's internal tency and the internal competence management in language instead of translating the operational is mother tongue and provide translation tables, se are also elements related to Directive (EU) e following for the Rule Book: IM sets out operational rules for the operation on its infrastructure.
 RU sets out operational rules for the operation of its Rolling Stock.
-Following aspects shall at least be covered: Following aspects shall at least be covered: Staff Safety and Security Signalling and Control Command (class A and B systems) Train Operation including degraded mode and related to the line characteristics Degraded and emergency situations The management of Incidents and accidents and the reporting requirements Staff Safety and Security Train Operation including degraded mode and related to the line characteristicsTraction and Rolling Stock including all information relevant to the operation of the rolling stock Degraded and emergency situations The management of Incidents and accidents and the reporting requirements - appendix 1 : Manual of com with Appendix C1 of TSI OP e of the rules (relevant network); nmunication procedures in accordance E; ropean and national instructions in
+Following aspects shall at least be covered: Following aspects shall at least be covered: Staff Safety and Security Signalling and Control Command (class A and B systems) Train Operation including degraded mode and related to the line characteristics Degraded and emergency situations The management of Incidents and accidents and the reporting requirements Staff Safety and Security Train Operation including degraded mode and related to the line characteristicsTraction and Rolling Stock including all information relevant to the operation of the rolling stock Degraded and emergency situations The management of Incidents and accidents and the reporting requirements - appendix 1 : Manual of con with Appendix C1 of TSI OP e of the rules (relevant network); nmunication procedures in accordance E; rropean and national instructions in